 Recommended reading: Have You Been to Marina Bay Sands?

 The mythical Merlion is Singapore’s mascot and icon, so of course there’s a huge statue of one at the park (aptly called Merlion Park) where the river meets Marina Bay.
 A Merlion has the head of a lion and the body of a fish, which is very symbolic for two reasons: Singapore’s original name, Singapura, means “lion city” and it has always been a fishing village and port (“mer” means sea).

 The captain paused the boat in Marina Bay, long enough for passengers to take plenty of photos, before turning around and returning to the dock.
 We should have taken selfies with the Merlion and Marina Bay Sands in the background.

 - One Day in Singapore: Best Things to See

 - Is Singapore Night Safari Worth the Expense?

 - Visit Singapore Botanic Gardens, a UNESCO Site

 - River Transformed: Singapore River and Marina Bay by Timothy Auger

 - Lonely Planet Singapore (Travel Guide)

-Save this for later on Pinterest.
+Pin this to your Pinterest travel board.
 You can also follow us on Pinterest for more travel articles and ideas.